-Back pain is a public health problem worldwide.
-Nowadays it is something so common that approximately 4 out of 5 people present it at some point in their life and is, in order of frequency, the first chronic health problem, far ahead of diseases such as high blood pressure, osteoarthritis, arthritis or rheumatism.
+Back pain is a public health problem worldwide and so common that approximately 4 out of 5 people present it at some point in their life.
+In order of frequency, Back Pain is the first chronic health problem globally, far ahead of diseases such as high blood pressure, osteoarthritis, arthritis or rheumatism.

 Back pain is a generally benign and self-limiting condition of complex etiopathogenesis, in which emotional and social factors play an important role.

-Despite the countless time since the man adopted the upright position, as the back is not designed to remain upright and upright, it still suffers or is injured by this position that is not natural.
+Despite the countless time since human adopted the upright position.
+The back is not designed to remain upright an can still suffer by this position that is not natural.

 If we add to this the movements that sometimes take place, particularly when lifting a very heavy object without taking into account the effects that this can have on the spine, there will often be pain and discomfort in the back.